MicrosoftDocs/sql-docs/docs/relational-databases/errors-events/mssqlserver-912-database-engine-error.md

 ## User Action

 To find the cause of the issue, you need to look at the [error log](../../tools/configuration-manager/viewing-the-sql-server-error-log.md) entries preceding error 912 and troubleshoot the error referenced in the messaging of Error 912.
-To troubleshoot this, you may need to start the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] service with [trace flag](../../t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql.md) 902.
-This allows the SQL service to skip the upgrade script during startup so that you get a chance to investigate and fix the issue.
+To troubleshoot this, in some cases you may need to start the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] service with [trace flag](../../t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql.md) 902.
+This allows the SQL service to skip the upgrade script during startup so that you get a chance to investigate further and fix the issue.

 Steps to start [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] with trace flag 902 via SQL Server Configuration Manager, sqlservr.exe or NET START